- Homosexuality

 Blood donations by MSMs in Gansu is banned (indefinite deferral).

-Conversion therapy in Gansu is not banned.
+Conversion therapy in Gansu is ambiguous.

 Equal age of consent in Gansu is equal.